ENG498-JCDD/Team4/src/processing/processing-evictions-demographics-SQ1.md

 );
 ```

-**Ready for analysis:**

-Based on the above, we can use the clean data to analyse the following:
+**Based on the above, we can use the clean data to analyse the following:**

 - Geographic patterns (which counties have highest eviction rates)
 - Relationship between race/ethnicity and evictions